(Continued from part two)

 A year after starting my hotel position, with the Prayer Book and a change of health practices counteracting my depression, I was doing much better but still felt out of place.
-While I loved (and still love) my Sojourn family, many changes had occurred at Sojourn over the previous three years, more were still ongoing, and I felt far less connected.
+While I loved (and still very much love) my Sojourn family, many changes had occurred at Sojourn over the previous three years, more were still ongoing, and I felt far less connected.
 In our Sunday services, much of the liturgical structure had gradually become less discernible.
+The focus seemed to shift ever-so-slightly towards entertainment or motivation from theological and spiritual depth.
 Not only that, but the sound dynamics in the worship space we’d moved into three years prior were causing me to have headaches, and I was having to wear earplugs or step out of the sanctuary for long periods of the service for some relief.

 Then, one day, a friend told me about a local Episcopal church he had visited on a whim and that he found it beautiful and the rector’s teaching refreshingly solid.
 The Episcopal Church is the longstanding American branch of the Anglican Communion; however, the Anglican Church in North America split away and allied with Anglican Communion provinces in Africa in 2009 due to unorthodoxies arising within the Episcopal Church.
-My friend and I decided to attend an upcoming Choral Evensong at that church.
+Encouraged by the seeming orthodoxy of the priest at this parish and yearning for liturgical beauty, my friend and I decided to attend an upcoming Choral Evensong at this church.

 Choral Evensong is the Book of Common Prayer’s Evening Prayer liturgy set to music.
 It was something I had heard about but, until that moment, never experienced.
 The angelic, soaring voices echoing throughout that late-19th century gothic revival structure were too much, especially when they were singing the words that had become my lifeline.
 At that moment, I felt like I knew what Saint Paul meant about being “caught up to the third heaven” (2 Cor.
 12:2).